 on to work as a herdsman for a year at a farm in

-In March 1997 (when I was just 20 years
+In March 1997 (when 20 years

-old) I took out a mortgage and bought a 2 bedroom house near the
+old) I took out a mortgage and bought a 2 bedroom house near the center of

 I suffer from a deformity of the chest wall in which there is an outward bowing of the sternum.
 One of the main reason that made me start going to the gym when I was 21 was to get bigger chest muscles as it hides the deformity.
 As a child I was very self conscious of it and never took my shirt off or walked around topless.
 I use to hate swimming lessons and taking group showers at school because of the abnormal look of my chest and the teasing I got from my classmates.
-Most people have a little concave bit in the centre of their chest, while mine points right out and is called a “pigeon chest” or Pectus Carinatum.
+Most people have a little concave bit in the center of their chest, while mine points outwards and is called a “pigeon chest” or Pectus Carinatum.
 Although I really enjoy going to the gym, it is also done to help hide my pigeon chest.
 The chest muscles either side of the lump take away the odd appearance.
 It doesn’t bother me anymore.

 I suppose looking back through my life I've always known I was gay but it was hard to accept at first.
-When I was younger I would have done anything to be straight and "normal" because I was brought up in a society, as I'm sure a lot of people are, to think that you would automatically be heterosexual.
-Not being taught about gay issues or how to deal with a gay lifestyle is difficult and leaves you very troubled and lonely.
+When I was younger I would have done anything to be straight and "normal" because I was brought up in a society, as all people are, to think that you would automatically be heterosexual.
+Not being taught about gay issues or how to deal with public homophobia is difficult and leaves you very troubled and lonely.
 Living in the countryside didn't help with the issue either, as rural life is still very traditional in its own sort of way.

 When at college, I did the done thing and slept with a girl for the first time.
 I remember getting an erection with the excitement of being touched, but couldn't get sexually aroused by the female body, nor could I go the full way without fantasizing about being with a man while I was with her.
 By the time I reached 18, I was getting really desperate to make contact with another gay guy and find out what it was like to hold a man in my arms.
 I wasn't interested in intercourse, just to sexually touch and play with another man.
 The internet back in those days wasn't available like it is today.
 The first contact I made was through a gay chat-&-date phone line.
 When I first rang it I was really nervous yet excited to actually hear the voice of another gay person.
 It wasn't long before a local man who was on the line invited me round to his home.

 I drove round and remember being extremely tense and cautious.
 As I approached his house, he opened the door and invited me in.
 After making a cup of tea, we sat on the sofa together and he put on a porno film.
 I was really wide eyed by it, as I'd never seen a gay porn film before.
 After a while he reached across and put his hand on my leg.
 "Is that okay?" he asked, "Yeah", I replied, pretending I hadn't noticed.
 I had a huge heat surge through my body and my heart was beating furiously.
-The rest I'll leave to your imagination, but just remember if your reading this, being gay isn't about liking anal sex its about loving being with someone of the same sex.
-The world is a diverse place and being gay is not an issue any more here in the UK.
+The rest I'll leave to your imagination, but just remember if your reading this, being gay isn't about liking anal sex, its about loving being with someone of the same sex.
+The world is a diverse place and being gay is much less of issue here in the UK.
 After all you can't change your sexuality, just be who you are and enjoy your life to the full, you only live once!